 - Emergency ambulance;

-- Basic medical supplies (some items require prior approval);
+- Basic medical supplies (some items require prior approval); and

 - Prescription drugs in the Saskatchewan Formulary.